Estimating Nonseparable Selection Models: A Functional Contraction Approach: Model and Main Results

 Under Assumption \ref{asmp: monotone}, the modulus $\rho^\ast$ takes a much simpler form and is straightforward to compute.
 The log-supermodularity assumption holds in models widely adopted by empirical researchers.
 For example, the multinomial logit model satisfies Assumption \ref{asmp: monotone}.
-Another example is the binary probit model we describe in Section \ref{sec:example}.
-The log-supermodularity condition in Assumption \ref{asmp: monotone} holds for the binary probit model and Theorem \ref{thm: contraction special} applies.\footnote{To see this, we compute the log derivative for the binary probit model:

-where $\Delta=\gamma(p_2-p_1)$ and the term in the square bracket is known as the hazard rate or inverse Mills ratio.
-As Gaussian satisfies increasing hazard rate \citep{baricz2008mills}, the log-supermodularity condition in Assumption \ref{asmp: monotone} holds.} However, Assumption \ref{asmp: monotone} may not hold for probit models with three or more alternatives; in such cases, the more general results in Theorem \ref{thm: contraction} can be applied.
+However, Assumption \ref{asmp: monotone} may not hold for probit models with three or more alternatives; in such cases, the more general results in Theorem \ref{thm: contraction} can be applied.

-To summarize, our contraction results provide a novel method for identifying the potential outcome distribution from the observed selected outcome distribution, given any selection function $f$---whether parametric or nonparametric, and regardless of whether it is microfounded in a utility maximization problem.
+To summarize, our contraction results provide a novel method for identifying the potential outcome distribution from the selected outcome distribution, given any selection function $f$---whether parametric or nonparametric, and regardless of whether it is microfounded in a utility maximization problem.
 Moreover, the identification is constructive: starting with an initial guess, iterative application of the operator converges to the potential outcome distributions associated with the selection function.
-These theoretical results are essential for estimating the selection function and potential outcome distributions, which will be discussed in the next section.
+This powerful identification result exhausts all the information contained in the selected outcome distributions.
+Then the estimation of the selection model essentially reduces to recovering the selection function from observed choice patterns.
+We discuss the estimation strategy in the next section.